jimmyskull/LUAunit/doc/index.rst

 =====================================================

 When the number of tests starts to grow, you usually organise them into separate groups.
-You can do that with LuaUnit by putting them inside a table (whose name must start with *Test* or *test* ).
+You can do that with LUAUnit by putting them inside a table (whose name must start with *Test* or *test* ).

 For example, assume we have a second function to test::